Exercise to burn fat

 A second factor that influences the amount of energy you use is the exercise intensity.
 Jogging for 30 minutes will use more energy than walking for 30 minutes, the primary reason being because you will travel a greater distance in 30 minutes of jogging than in 30 minutes of walking.

 Exercise intensity also influences the proportion of energy that you get from fat and carbohydrate.
 Low intensity exercise, such as walking, predominantly uses fat with some carbohydrate.
 The harder you exercise, the more energy you use per minute, and the greater the proportion derived from carbohydrate.
 Very vigorous exercise predominantly uses carbohydrate (muscle glycogen), but this does not mean that it is not effective when trying to reduce your fat stores.
-By depleting your glycogen stores, some of the carbohydrate you eat will be used to replenish the glycogen, and you are less likely to store the excess as fat.
+By depleting your glycogen stores, some of the carbohydrate you eat will be used to replenish the glycogen, and you are less likely to store excess carbohydrate in your diet as fat.

 So you need to find a balance between exercising as hard as you can and doing it for a reasonable duration (30 to 60 minutes per day).
 For example, it would be better to walk for one hour than to jog for 5 minutes.
 But it would also be more effective to walk briskly (or jog) than walk slowly.

 The most important factor is for you to choose an exercise (or a variety of exercises) that you will do on a regular basis — ideally at least 5 times a week, and preferably everyday.
 You should then perform it at an intensity that you can sustain for at least 30 to 60 minutes a day.
-And for fat loss, a target of one hour per day is a desirable objective.
+For fat loss, a target of one hour per day is a desirable objective.

 People who are new to regular exercise, or who are returning to exercise after a break, can start with lower amounts and build up towards doing low to moderate intensity aerobic exercise for at least 20 to 30 minutes on 4 to 5 days each week.
 This is a practical and safe way (low risk of injury) to burn body fat.
 Varying the type of exercise by doing, for example, a combination of walking, cycling, swimming and going to the gym is likely to prevent boredom and ensure that you get the holistic benefits from doing different body movements.